 Development Of The Chair

-Bishop Donald N. Bastian of the Free Methodist Church and President Neil Hightower of the Canadian Nazarene College shared a common concern for seminary training for Wesleyan-oriented ministers in Canada.
+In the late 1980s, Bishop Donald N. Bastian of the Free Methodist Church and President Neil Hightower of the Canadian Nazarene College shared a common concern for seminary training for Wesleyan-oriented ministers in Canada.

 The Wesley Studies Committee And The Charter